jaxke/alarmpi/README.md

 ## Pi
 In series: GPIO port 2 -> 10k ohm resistor -> button switch -> 3.3 V
-Press button for ~1 second and the alarm will dismiss
+Press button for ~1 second and the alarm will dismiss.
+If TV supports CEC and cec-utils is installed, TV will turn on before the alarm rings and will return to standby after alarm is dismissed(therefore external loudspeakers are not required).

 ## TODO
 - [x] Raspberry Pi GPIO